Wheat straw plastic is a biodegradable and compostable material made from wheat straw, a byproduct of wheat harvesting.

 Additionally, the article will outline the potential benefits of using wheat straw plastic and future directions in wheat straw plastic research.

-Overall, the article intends to increase awareness and understanding of wheat straw plastic and its role in reducing plastic pollution.
+Overall, the article intends to increase awareness and understanding of wheat straw plastic and its role in reducing plastic pollution and come to a decision Is Wheat Straw Better Than Plastic.

 Types of Wheat Straw Plastic